-- a) An snmp driver is created in the Editor. - b) The required agents are configured (on page 18) on the driver. - c) The desired OID translation is set for the agents. - d) In the Offline MIB list (on page 22), the agents are browsed and the desired OIDs are added to the offline MIB list. - e) After this, Receive online traps is switched, to insert the list of all contents of the traps into the offline MIB list.
+- a) An SNMP driver is created in the Editor. - a) The required agents are configured (on page 21) on the driver. - b) The desired OID translation is set for the agents. - c) In the Offline MIB list (on page 24), the agents are browsed and the desired OIDs are added to the offline MIB list. - d) After this, Receive online traps is switched, to insert the list of all contents of the traps into the offline MIB list.
 After traps have been received by the agents, the necessary OIDs from the traps are added to the list.
 The driver configuration is thus concluded.